- Multifamily Housing

 For 30 years, we have opened doors to homeownership, to affordable apartments, and to essential buildings in which people learn, create, and help one another.
 We are proud to share this look back at the difference our work has made.

 This quarterly newsletter offers a unique, “inside” perspective on housing and community development from the executive director of the Housing Finance Commission and a wide range of leaders and experts.

 Housing Finance Plan 2013-2015 (PDF)

-The Housing Finance Plan includes an overview of the Commission, our Plan for financing affordable housing during the next two years, and a detailed description of Commission policies for each of our programs.
-In this document you will also find a presentation of the results achieved by the Commission.
+The Housing Finance Plan includes an overview of the Commission, our Plan for financing affordable housing during the next two years, and a detailed description of Commission policies for each of our programs, as well as the results achieved by the Commission.